omotarita/cw1/README.md

 - Ultimately, I decided to return 'vote_average' to the list of relevantDetails as I hoped to use it during the data exploration stage of the project, to compare each movie's statistics for Average Vote against its Popularity.
 However, I kept it such that the **write_file_details** function continued to only look for two genres per movie.
 Although I ended up with fewer movies than the original 1400, I think 700 is more than enough to produce a reliable data visualisation

-### Data Exploration Steps
+### Data Exploration Discoveries

 I didn't plan out any steps for my data exploration.
 Instead, I decided to use a number of pandas functions to extract information from my data, in order to improve my understanding of it.

 I wrote a [data exploration script](data_exploration.py) where I created functions to explore some of the things I wanted to find out about my data:

-**import_prepared_data**: This function simply imported my [prepared dataset](prepared_complete_data.csv)
+**def import_prepared_data()**: This function simply imported my [prepared dataset](prepared_complete_data.csv)

-**tidy_for_exploration**: This function tidied up the data by removing some of the columns I didn't really need and renamed a column.
+**def tidy_for_exploration(df)**: This function tidied up the data by removing some of the columns I didn't really need and renamed a column.
 I tested out a command that removed movies with an average vote of less than 4, but I ultimately commented that out as I didn't want it to affect the overall statistics for the average vote.
 I also ran a command that checked for missing values, but once I saw there were none, I commented it out.

-**check_types**: I ran this function a couple of times to check the types for my data then ultimately commented it out.
+**def check_types()**: I ran this function a couple of times to check the types for my data then ultimately commented it out.

-**basic_stats**: As is written in its docstring, this function "gets and returns some quick stats on your column of choice".
+**def basic_stats(df, column)**: As is written in its docstring, this function "gets and returns some quick stats on your column of choice".
 I called on it from a for loop in main such that the script would find the basic stats for every column with numeric data.
 Using this function, I was able to learn the **mean** (m), **standard deviation** (std) and **maximum value** (max) for each of the numeric columns.
+I commented this out again, after taking note of these values (see below):

 | Statistic | Popularity | Runtime (mins) | Average Vote |
 | :----:    |    :----:  |       :----:   | :----:       |